funbox/plumbapius/README.md

 Plumbapius requires conversion of APIB to JSON schema.

 Some mix tasks to make this process easier are included and described below.
-These tasks are supposed to be run manually and resulting JSON schema to be committed.
+These tasks are supposed to be run manually and resulting JSON schema has to be committed.

 ### `plumbapius.get_docs`